LinkedIn Sales Navigator vs. ZoomInfo

 Both platforms meet enterprise security standards.

 Both platforms satisfy enterprise procurement requirements.
-The real differentiator is data handling philosophy: LinkedIn controls data within its platform (limiting export and API access), while ZoomInfo makes data portable (with compliance guardrails built into the data layer itself).
+The key differentiator in data philosophy: LinkedIn controls data within its platform, limiting export and API access as a function of its business model.
+ZoomInfo makes data portable with compliance guardrails built into the data layer itself.

 The choice depends on your selling motion, team structure, and what you need from a sales intelligence platform.